 For a system of N point particles, the virial $G$ satisfies the following equation \cite{Virial}

 where $T$ is the total kinetic energy of the system, ${\bf F}_i$ is the net force on the $i^{th}$ particle at the position ${\bf r}_i$, and $G$ is defined as

-We have realized that in the Liquid-Droplet model, the total force on each particle $i$ is acted by a fraction of only a neighbor particle.
-Moreover, this fraction depends on the distance of that particle from the center of galaxy.
+We have realized that in the Liquid-Droplet model, the total force on each particle $i$ is acted by neighbor particles.
+Moreover, this number depends on the distance of that particle from the center of galaxy.
 Therefore, the mutual interaction between all particles which is usually considered in a gravitational system has now been replaced by this new type of limited interaction.
 If we assume the force to be derived from a potential energy, then we should accept that this potential is just a function of the distance of each particle from the center of galaxy $r_{i}$ rather than the relative distance $r_{ji}$ between the particles, namely ${\bf F}_{i}= -{\bf \nabla}_{r_{i}}U$.
 Therefore, we have

 Hence, Eq.(\ref{22}) becomes